Introduction

 ### Exercise 9

-option: `#| cache: true`.
-Assign the result of our pipe to
+Within the latest code chunk, add the option: `#| cache: true`.
+Assign the result of the pipe to `x`.

 CP/CR.